webriots/rate/README.md

 The library is designed with these principles in mind:

 1. **Performance First**: Every operation is optimized for minimal CPU and memory usage
-2. **Thread Safety**: All operations are thread-safe for concurrent environments
+2. **Thread Safety**: All operations are thread-safe for concurrent environments without lock contention
 3. **Memory Efficiency**: Uses packed representation and custom implementations for efficient storage
 4. **Simplicity**: Provides simple interfaces for common rate limiting patterns
 5. **Flexibility**: Multiple strategies to handle different rate limiting requirements